 Again, if you’re venturing into the backcountry, it might not be worth carrying the extra weight.
 But if you have space for it, I recommend it.
 A tarp over a tent will add that extra layer of weatherproofing and you can extend it over your campsite like an awning.
 This will keep you dry in the rain or shaded in the sun.
 If you’re camping on the cold ground, especially in the spring or fall, you might want to place a tarp under your tent, or get a footprint designed specifically for your tent.
 You’ll be amazed how much warmer and drier you’ll be with one extra, seemingly-small layer between you and the earth.

 … and layers and layers.
 Even in the middle of summer, nights in the mountains can be cold!
 I’ve always found the coldest time is at sunrise, when the warm rays of the sun hit the mountain tops and push all that cold air down into the valleys.
 Once the sunlight reaches all the way down, it warms up substantially.
 But that morning golden hour can be chilly!

 When thinking about layers, also consider your footwear.
 Waterproof footwear is best, but don’t forget the flops for those sunny days!
-If you’re looking for quality clothing and footwear in the Canadian Rockies, here are the best places to go!
+If you’re looking for quality clothing and footwear in the Canadian Rockies are the best places to go.

 5. A Toque

-This could be in the previous section about layers, but it’s so important it warrants its own category.
+This could be in the previous point about layers, but it’s so important it warrants its own category.
 In damp weather, a toque will add that extra bit of warmth to keep you comfortable.
-I wear a toque to sleep when camping during chilly nights, and the higher you get in elevation, the more you’ll be glad you brought this important piece of clothing along!
+I wear a toque to sleep when camping during chilly nights, and the higher you get in elevation, the more you’ll be glad you brought this important piece of clothing along.

 In addition to a toque, consider mitts or gloves, even in the height of summer.
 They can keep your fingers warm when you’re cooking breakfast during those chilly mountain mornings!